shilad/wikibrain/index.md

         title: Homepage
 ---

-The WikiBrain Java library democratizes access to state-of-the-art Wikipedia-based algorithms and technologies.
+The WikiBrain Java library provides access to state-of-the-art Wikipedia-based algorithms and technologies.
+In just a few lines of code, researchers and developers can incorporate WikiBrain into their projects.

+**WikiBrain is easy to use**.
+Wikipedia data can be downloaded, parsed, and imported into a database by running a single command.
-WikiBrain allows researchers and developers to incorporate algorithms that mine Wikipedia in their applications with a few lines of code.
+WikiBrain allows you to incorporate state-of-the art algorithms in your Java projects in just a few lines of code.

+**WikiBrain is multi-lingual**.
+It supports all 267 Wikipedia language editions, and builds a concept-map that connects an article in one language to the same article in another langauge.

+**WikiBrain is fast**.
+It uses single-machine **parallelization** (i.e. multi-threading support) for all computationally intensive features.
+While it imports data into standard SQL databases (h2 or Postgres), it builds optimized local caches for critical data.

+WikiBrain integrates a variety of specific algorithms and datasets in one framework, including:

+* **SR:** Semantic-relatedness algorithms that measure the strength of association between two concepts such as "racecar" and "engine."
+* **Spatial:** WikiBrain provides geospatial algorithms for spatial Wikipedia pages like [Minnesota](http://en.wikipedia.org/wiki/Minnesota) and the [Eiffel Tower](http://en.wikipedia.org/wiki/Eiffel_Tower).
+* **Wikidata:** Support for structured [Wikidata](http://meta.wikimedia.org/wiki/Wikidata) "facts" about articles.
+* **Pageviews:** Public data about how often Wikipedia pages are viewed with hourly precision.

 WikiBrain's busy thinking up its first public release.
 If you have questions, ask the [WikiBrain google group](https://groups.google.com/forum/#!forum/wikibrain).

-## Main features
-* Support for **all Wikipedia language** editions and comparisons between multiple languages.
-* Tools that **download** and organize [Wikipedia datasets](http://en.wikipedia.org/wiki/Wikipedia:Database_download) published by the Wikimedia foundation.
-* Tools that load downloaded Wikipedia datasets into **databases** for analysis.
-* Tools that identify **multi-lingual concepts** and the pages in each language edition that link to those concepts.
-* **Semantic-relatedness algorithms** that measure the relationship between two concepts such as "racecar" and "engine."
-* Support for structured [Wikidata](http://meta.wikimedia.org/wiki/Wikidata) "facts" about articles.
-* Single-machine **parallelization** (i.e. multi-threading support) for all computationally intensive features.

 ## An example program
 Once you have imported data (above), your are ready to write programs that analyze Wikipedia!